 C. APPROVAL OF THE FINDINGS & RESOLUTIONS FOR:

-Development Services Team Recommendation: The Development Services Team recommends Approval of the Kuenzel Setback Variance File #14-BOA0971 subject to the following condition(s):
+Development Services Team Recommendation: The Development Services Team recommends approval of the Meyer/Smith Variance, File #15-BOA1049, subject to the following conditions:

 1. Failure to comply with any conditions of the Variance approval may result in reconsideration of the use and possible revocation of the approval by the Board of Adjustment.